particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 Note that the SIM layer will only be displayed if your Particle account has the proper access to the Particle SIM Card inside the device.
-For instance, if you are viewing Remote Diagnostics for a device claimed to your developer account, but that device is using a SIM associated with a product (not owned by your individual Particle account), the SIM Card layer will not be displayed.
+For instance, if you are viewing vitals for a device claimed to your developer account, but that device is using a SIM associated with a product (not owned by your individual Particle account), the SIM Card layer will not be displayed.